materialsvirtuallab/nano266/labs/lab4/README.md

 * Step 4: The next step is to generate a larger unit cell as we are going to ``cut'' the crystal in a different orientation that goes beyond the limits of the unit cell.
 Go back to the `Unit Cell` tab.
-Click on `Options` and then enter 2s for the diagonal elements of the rotation matrix.
+Click on `Options` and then enter 2 for all the diagonal elements of the rotation matrix.
 That generates a $$2 \times 2 \times 2$$ supercell of your crystal.
 Click `Ok` for all the warnings.
 Click `Ok` until you close all dialog boxes and see a larger version of the Al cell.